tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 1/ELEC3024/Week 4 - Root Locus Techniques and Design.md

 180 * (1, 3, 5, 7 etc)

 ## Sketching the Root Locus
-1. **Number of branches** - Number of branches of the root locus equals the number of closed-loop p
+1. **Number of branches** - Number of branches of the root locus equals the number of closed-loop poles
+2. **Symmetry** - The root locus is symmetrical about the real axis
+3. **Real-axis segments** - On the real axis, for K>0 the root locus exists to the left of an odd number of real-axis, finite open-loop poles and/or finite open-loop zeros.